24/7 EMERGENCY Flood/Spill Control and Site Isolation

 Hwy #63 Northern, Alberta

 Hydra crews rose to the challenge on this difficult river diversion up on Hwy #63 in Northern, Alberta in the Winter of 2020/21.
 As they battled the -18 deg C temperatures, ice jams, & extremely porous substrate conditions; The Hydra team kept a positive attitude, worked as a team, & got the job done!
-Using Muscle Wall & Double dams, they had to switch the diversion between two large culverts in order to prepare for construction crews as they proceed with installing a modern bridge.
+Using Muscle Wall & coffer dams, they had to switch the diversion between two large culverts in order to prepare for construction crews as they proceed with installing a modern bridge.
 The setup kept the river flowing through the south culvert while the construction crews worked on the northwest side for a couple of months.
 Hydra crews then returned to remove the diversion turning the river down its natural path.